FXCM vs Tickmill 2026

 Dive deeper: Best Copy Trading Platforms.

-FXCM’s watchlists provide 13 columns compared to 7 at Tickmill, which helps if you track many data points.
-According to ForexBrokers.com, FXCM earns 5 stars and ranks 6th out of 63 for Trading Platforms and Tools, while Tickmill earns 4 stars and ranks 30th.
-Choose FXCM if you want a proprietary platform, ZuluTrade access, and richer watchlist fields; pick Tickmill if MT5 is a must-have.
+According to ForexBrokers.com, FXCM earns 5 stars and ranks 4th out of 63 brokers for Trading Platforms and Tools, while Tickmill earns 4 stars and ranks 24th.
+Pick FXCM if you want an in-house platform and a higher-rated toolset; choose Tickmill if MT5 access is a priority and you’re comfortable with third-party platforms.

 |